braidn/Knowledge-Repo/ReadingList.md

 ###Reading

 1. Sql And Relational Theory
+1. Thinking Fast And Slow

 ###Fin

 1. Shape of Design
+1. The Obstacle is The Way
+1. Daily Rituals
 1. Rails AntiPatterns
 1. Practical OO Design in Ruby
 1. Practical Vim